HSatoLab/TNSDM/README.md

   1. Download [PlatEMO](https://github.com/BIMK/PlatEMO/releases).

-  2. Copy the PPSDMIA directory into "Algorithms/Multi-objective optimization".
+  2. Copy the TNSDM directory into "Algorithms/Multi-objective optimization".

   3. Run TNSDM in the same manner as other algorithms in PlatEMO.